For treatment of scar tissue, adhesions and the emotional processing of your trauma

 Even though the work is very gentle, the cosmetic effect and the functional changes can be profound.

-Case study examples here demonstrate the type of results that can be generated by treatment:
+You can read some of Sharon’s case study examples which demonstrate the type of results that can be generated by treatment.

 - Reconstruction surgery